Fact or Fiction? Investigating 7 Common Fertility & Pregnancy Myths

 Should I Avoid BPA During Pregnancy?

 We suggest avoiding BPA (bisphenol-A), a chemical most commonly found in plastics and canned food lining, as it is associated with an increased risk for miscarriage.
-In a study conducted by the American Society for Reproductive Medicine, researchers found that women with higher BPA levels had an 80% greater chance of miscarriage compared to those with lower levels.
+Researchers found that women with higher BPA levels had an 80% greater chance of miscarriage compared to those with lower levels.
 BPAs are known to increase the chance of miscarriage, and can decrease fertility rates for men.
 Make sure that you are using a BPA free water bottle, and avoid heating your food in plastic containers.

 Can Being Overweight Affect Fertility?

 Infertility is more prevalent among obese couples.
 There’s also a higher likelihood for early pregnancy loss and obstetrical complications.
 Many obese women have irregular or absent menstrual cycles.
 For many of these individuals, weight reduction alone will restore their normal ovulation and menstrual cycles and enhance their fertility potential.
 Often, these individuals will spontaneously conceive with no medical therapy once they have reduced their weight.
-In a study conducted by the J Turk Ger Gynecol Association, it was found that both obesity and infertility cause psychological stress in couples.
+In a, it was found that both obesity and infertility cause psychological stress in couples.
 As fertility specialists, we routinely offer counseling on weight loss as part of our treatment plan.
 Fad or crash diets are not recommended for fertility patients, as these practices can be harmful for your overall health.

 Does Being Overweight Affect IUI or IVF Treatments?